Z2PackDev/TBmodels/doc/source/tutorial.rst

     model.to_hr_file('model_hr.dat')
     model3 = tbmodels.Model.from_hr_file('model_hr.dat') # model3 might differ from model

-Finally, the :class:`Model` class is also compatible with Python's built-in :py:mod:`pickle` module.
+Finally, the :class:`.Model` class is also compatible with Python's built-in :py:mod:`pickle` module.
 However, data saved with :py:mod:`pickle` may not be readable with different versions of TBmodels since pickle serialization depends on the specific names of classes and their attributes.
 The use of :py:mod:`pickle` compatibility is to enable :py:mod:`multiprocessing` with TBmodels.